MaleIndu/OIBSIP/README.md

-# 🌦️ OIBSIP Task 4 - Weather App (JavaScript)
+# 💬 OIBSIP Task 5 - Chat Application

-This is a simple Weather App built using **HTML**, **CSS**, and **JavaScript** as part of the **Oasis Infobyte Internship - Task 4**.
+This is a simple browser-based chat app created using **HTML**, **CSS**, and **JavaScript** as part of the **Oasis Infobyte Internship - Task 5**.

-The app uses the **OpenWeatherMap API** to fetch real-time weather data based on city names entered by the user.

 ---

-## 🔧 Features
+## 🚀 Features

-- Real-time weather based on user input.
-- Displays:
-  - Temperature (°C)
-  - Weather description (e.g., clear sky, rain)
+- Send and receive messages
-  - Humidity
+- Simulated bot replies
-  - Wind speed
+- Responsive UI

 ---

+## 🛠️ Technologies Used
+- HTML
+- CSS
+- JavaScript

+---

-## 📂 Project Structure
+## 📂 How to Run
+1. Download or clone the repository.
+2. Open `index.html` in your browser.
+3. Start chatting!

+---

-Made by Male Indu for Oasis Infobyte Internship 2025.
+### 👨‍💻 Made by Male Indu for Oasis Infobyte Internship 2025.